Efficiency and Effectiveness

-Mo comes from a large, happy and busy family.
-Including three children who’ve graduated from Hawai‘i public high schools, completed college here and abroad, and have started families of their own, blessing the entire ‘ohana with six brilliant and beautiful granddaughters!
+I come from a large, happy and busy family.
+Including three children who graduated from Moanalua high school, completed college here and abroad, and have started families of their own, blessing the entire ‘ohana with seven brilliant and beautiful granddaughters!
+UPDATE 2022 and Grandson!!

 * Kaneohe Christmas Parade, Grand Marshall Driver

 * Castle Education Complex Redesign, Brainstorm design team

 * Paepae O' Heeia Fishpond, worker

 * Susan B. Komen Race for the Cure, volunteer, photography, logistics